 \subsection{Motivation}

-\IEEEPARstart{O}{rganizing} resources in a multidimensional classification space can provide an efficient resource management mechanism for users or application systems to efficiently operate a large set of resources from different dimensions. \cite{RN1}.
-The Resource Space Model is a normalized space that classifies resources from multiple dimensions, each of which is represented as a tree of classes (called coordinates at dimension) \cite{RN2}.
+\IEEEPARstart{O}{rganizing} resources in a multidimensional semantic space can support efficient operations on a large set of resources from different semantic dimensions \cite{RN1}.
+The Resource Space Model (RSM) is created for managing resources in a multidimensional space where each dimension is represented by a classification tree on resources and finely classifies another dimension so that the space can be classified into exponentially smaller space when the number of dimension increases \cite{RN2}.